aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 Customize and apply ```eks-cluster/attach-pvc.yaml``` if you need to attach to ```efs``` or ```fsx``` shared file system using a K8s pod.

 ### Test trained model
-Execute ```kubectl logs -f jupyter-xxxxx -n kubeflow``` to display Jupyter pod log.
-At the beginning of the Jupyter pod log, note the **security token** required to access Jupyter service in a browser.
+Execute ```kubectl logs -f jupyter-xxxxx -n kubeflow -c jupyter``` to display Jupyter log.
+At the beginning of the Jupyter log, note the **security token** required to access Jupyter service in a browser.

 Execute ```kubectl get services -n kubeflow``` to get the service DNS address.
 To test the trained model using a Jupyter notebook, access the service in a browser on port 443 using the service DNS and the security token.
 Your URL to access the Jupyter service should look similar to the example below: